 Vaping has rapidly emerged, both within Florida and across the nation, as one of the most prevalent forms of adolescent substance use.
 In 2020, new items that distinguish between nicotine vaping and marijuana vaping were added to the FYSAS questionnaire.
 The graphs below show the percentage of students reporting one or more occasions of vaping nicotine and vaping marijuana within the past 30 days.
-For Citrus County, the graphs show the change in vaping prevalence rates between 2020 and 2022.
+For Dixie County, the graphs show vaping prevalence rates for 2022.
+FYSAS data are not available for Dixie County in 2020.
 Comparison data for Florida as a whole are shown for 2022.